wkusner/wkusner.github.io/_includes/aboutme.md

 I was previously an FWF Postdoctoral Researcher at the [Institute of Analysis and Number Theory][ANT] at Graz University of Technology.
 In the fall of 2014, I was a visitor at the [ESI][ESI] at the University of Vienna.
 In the spring of 2015, I was a visitor at [ICERM][ICERM] at Brown University.
 In the summer of 2016, I was a summer researcher at [MSRI][MSRI]. - In the summer of 2017, I was at the [Aspen Center for Physics][ASPEN].

-I studied at Haverford College and the University of Pittsburgh.
+I studied at [Haverford College][HAVERFORD] and the [University of Pittsburgh][PITT].

 Over the years, my research has been partially supported by these institutions, the FWF, and the NSF in a variety of forms.

+Recently, I have been studying and teaching a great deal of probability and statistics.

 <!---Because of this, consider the site to be under construction.
 Briefly, -->I am interested in problems of discrete geometry and geometric optimization
 that are approachable by synthetic or analytic means and those where brute force computation is becoming tractable.